chengzhongshan/COVID19_GWAS_Analyzer/README.md

 *Previously generated SAS data set GWAS1_vs_2 is stored in the SAS library ‘D’.;

-/**For SNP_IDs, if providing chr:pos or chr:st:end, it will query by positions ranging from start to end positions on the specific chromosome**/
+*For SNP_IDs, if providing chr:pos or chr:st:end, it will query by positions ranging from start to end positions on the specific chromosome;

-/**For ZscoreVars, it can be beta1 beat2 or other numeric vars indicating assoc or other +/- directions**/
+*For ZscoreVars, it can be beta1 beat2 or other numeric vars indicating assoc or other +/- directions;

 %SNP_Local_Manhattan_With_GTF(